nikhil007804/assignment1/README.md

 10.its not updated dailY
-    SENSITIVE INFORMATION CAN BE  SAVED
+    SENSITIVE INFORMATION CAN BE  SAVED SO  N O PRIVACY